GameServerManagers/LinuxGSM-Docs/Logging.md

 Logs are an important part of monitoring a server as it allows you to know what has been happening.
-Linux GSM has a log directory that allows you to track the gameserver, console and LinuxGSM itself.
+LinuxGSM has a log directory that allows you to track the gameserver, console and LinuxGSM itself.

 If your user is `gameserver`, then LinuxGSM logs are located in the following directory: